 Who do I complain to about my GP?

-When making a GP complaint, you have two options, you can either complain to your healthcare provider (GP surgery) or you can complain to the commissioner, this is the organisation that paid for the service or care that you received – NHS England.
+When making a GP complaint, you have two options: you can either complain to your healthcare provider (GP surgery) or you can complain to the commissioner, which is the organisation that paid for the service or care that you received: NHS England.
 Making a complaint to the commissioner may be the right option for you if you do not feel comfortable submitting a complaint directly to your GP.

 How long do I have to make a complaint about my GP?

-You have 12 months from when the incident happened to make a complaint about your GP but, you should make the complaint as soon as possible.
-This 12 month deadline could potentially be extended if there is a reason as to why you could not make your complaint within the year, as long as it is still possible for the NHS to investigate your complaint.
+You have 12 months from when the incident happened to make a complaint about your GP, but you should do this as soon as possible.
+The 12-month deadline could potentially be extended if there is a reason as to why you could not make your complaint within the year, as long as it is still possible for the NHS to investigate.

 In a formal complaint about your GP you should include: